timhealey3/Turn-Based-RPG/readme.md

 ## Game Loop

 - Turn Based Battles
-- Turn Based Movement
 - Different Spells and Attacks

 ## Designs Ideas

+- Game functions in the console
-Use C++ OOP to create a RPG game
+- Use C++ OOP to create a RPG game